 Located in Sudbury Town, a district near to Greenford, Middlesex, on the outer west side of Greater London.
 The area was named Sudbury Heights and the cinema was located on the corner of Allendale Road and Sudbury Heights Road.
 This was one of the original Odeon Theatre’s built for Oscar Deutsch’s Odeon Theatres Ltd. The Odeon Sudbury Town opened on 16th September 1935 with Wallace Beery in "The Mighty Barnum".

-The cinema facade had a cream faiance tiles and the entrance was recessed above the canopy.
+The cinema facade had a cream faiance tiles and was recessed above the canopy and entrance.
 There is a parade of shop units on both sides of the entrance, again with cream faiance tiles.
 Inside the auditorium, seating was provided on a stadium plan, with a raised section at the rear.
 The stalls seated 730 and raised tiered circle section seated 279.
 There were long deep troughs in the auditorium ceiling which contained concealed lighting.